AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/two-factor-authentication.md

 ## Create developer account

 Create a developer account with [Nexmo](https://dashboard.nexmo.com/sign-in).
 Make a note of the API Key and API Secret Key.
-These keys will be needed to invoke REST API's of the Nexmo's service.
+These keys are needed to invoke REST API's of the Nexmo's service.

 ## Create Swagger/OpenAPI file